openharmony/third_party_python/Doc/tutorial/errors.rst

 caused it.

-The preceding part of the error message shows the context where the exception happened, in the form of a stack traceback.
+The preceding part of the error message shows the context where the exception occurred, in the form of a stack traceback.
 In general it contains a stack traceback listing source lines; however, it will not display lines read from standard input.